AccelByte/accelbyte-csharp-sdk/samples/AccelByte.Sdk.Sample.OIDC.Web/README.md

 In Visual Studio 2022 you can setup those variables in Debug Properties window.

 To configure OpenID providers, you need to copy `providers.json.sample` into `providers.json` and then add or modify the content.
-As a starter, [Phantauth](https://www.phantauth.net/) is provided to test the functionality.
+As a starter, Phantauth configuration is provided to test the functionality.
 But you can add other provider as needed.

 ### Build Projects